gemseo/gemseo/doc_src/software/maintenance.rst

 #.
 Run :command:`tox -e dist` to create the distribution archives.
 #.
 Run :command:`twine upload dist/* -u <your login>` to upload to pypi.org.
 #.
 Test the pypi packages.
 #.
+Merge master to develop so the last tag is a parent commit for defining the dev versions.
+#.
+Push develop.
+#.
 Update the recipe for conda-forge once the update bot sends the PR.
 #.
 Test the conda-forge packages.
 #.
-Merge master to develop so the last tag is a parent commit for defining the dev versions.
-#.
-Push develop.
+Create the anaconda stand alone distribution.

 Making a new release for plugins
 --------------------------------